 ****NEW EVENT: SEMINAR/DISCUSSION about Cuba Travel and new guidelines: Tuesday July 23, 5:30-6:30pm.
 Location: Madelyn Helling Community Room, 980 Helling Way, Nevada City CA 95959.

-We just returned March 9 from our CUBA Arts and Culture Tour.
-We had a wonderful time and visited some new attractions as well as old favorites.
+We returned March 9 from our CUBA Arts and Culture Tour.
+We had a great time and visited some new attractions as well as old favorites.
 Some members have been contacted by friends and relatives who now want to come along on a similar but DELUXE tour, so we are now offering to any group:

 CUBA Arts, Culture, and Gastronomy Tour.
+(Dates to be determined.)
 We will stay 6 nights at the 5-Star Central Park Hotel in Old Havana, and 3 nights at the brand new 5-Star Meliá Internacionál on Varadero Beach.
 Because the Internacionál is new and has additional rooms available, we will get a significant discount on the rates.
 Comparable Deluxe Tours are all priced over $5500 per person, double-occupancy.
 We now offer this expedition at just $3450 (double-occupancy) and $3950 (single-occupancy).
 This price includes most meals, which we consider to be gourmet!
 For more information, please contact us at [email protected], CubaTravelSurge.com or call 530 477-6322.

 ITINERARY SUMMARY FOR CUBA ARTS, CULTURE, AND GASTRONOMY TOUR :

 DAY ONE: *Arrive at Havana International Airport (accompanied by American Guide) *Meet our Cuban Guide and driver. *Transport to 5-star Hotel Parque Central in Old Havana *Welcome dinner at a nearby private restaurant (paladar)